ricardobalk/ricardobalk.nl/content/index.md

   In my spare time, I like to give back to the community by contributing to open-source projects.
 I believe that open-source software is a powerful tool for driving innovation and progress, and I want to be a part of that.

-  When I'm not glued to my screen, I love reading a good book or going for a hike.
+  When I'm not glued to my screen, I enjoy staying fit by kayaking, stand-up paddle boarding and hiking.
+I also love to travel and explore new places, especially when they are off the beaten path.
 ::

 ::MoleculeHomeProcess